 N.B.
 If you find yourself carrying on a lengthy conversation with any of these adorable yet inanimate creatures, maybe you’re just not cut out for cruising solo.

 Yes, I’ve gotten a little silly here with the towel animals, but only to emphasize my point.
 Solo travel, whether by choice or necessity, isn’t for everyone.
-I’ve known people who would rather fall off the earth than even sit in a restaurant by themselves let alone take an escorted tour or a cruise.
+I’ve known people who would rather fall off the earth than even sit in a restaurant by themselves let alone take a solo cruise or escorted tour.

-But if you should ever try it, you’ll find that cruising solo instills confidence and will drag you out of your comfort zone.
+But if you should ever try it, you’ll find that cruising solo instills confidence as it drags you out of your comfort zone.
 Solo travel imparts a sense of wonder and satisfaction in knowing that you could actually go it alone and have the most wonderful time ever.